 Buckyball at the Exploratorium

-Buckyball, a towering 25-foot illuminated sculpture that features two nested, geodesic spheres, will be on display through the Exploratorium at Pier 15 from March 5 through February 2018.
+Buckyball, a towering 25-foot illuminated sculpture that features two nested, geodesic spheres is on display at Pier 15 through the Exploratorium.
 Inspired by the shape explored by futurist and inventor Buckminster Fuller, Buckyball is the creation of New York–based artist Leo Villareal, celebrated in San Francisco for his monumental public sculpture The Bay Lights.

 Comprised of 4,500 LED nodes arranged along a series of pentagons and hexagons, Buckyball is animated by custom software programmed by Villareal to display more than 16 million distinct colors.
 The lights dynamically shift and fade in both sequenced patterns and random order, generating vibrant hues that will enliven the Exploratorium’s public space in both daylight and moonlight.